jindrahm/svelte-component-dynamic-import/README.md

 2. npm install
 3. npm run dev
 4. The app runs on localhost:5000
-5. See the JS console on devtools
+5. See the JS console in devtools